shahemAlnaasan/bloc_course/README.md

 # bloc_course

 BloC:
-Bloc stands for Business Logic Component, and it is a state management pattern that helps in separating the UI components from the business logic.
+Bloc stands for Business Logic Component, and it is a state management pattern that helps in separating the UI components from the business logic
 It helps in managing state and make access to data from a central place in our project. relies on events to trigger state changes rather than functions. receive events and convert the incoming events into outgoing states.